tipishev/tmux_workshop/README.md

 # Random Stuff

 * maxing out scrollback buffer
-* writing log to file for postmortem
+* writing log to file for postmortem, Prefix-P in my config
 * lure away from using `screen`
 * "You have control" -> "I have control" shared screen routine
 * `split-window vim foo.txt` opens a split and runs the command